MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/provisioned-throughput.md

 :::image type="content" source="../media/provisioned/model-independent-quota.png" alt-text="Diagram of model independent quota with one pool of PTUs available to multiple Azure OpenAI models." lightbox="../media/provisioned/model-independent-quota.png":::

 For provisioned deployments, the new quota shows up in Azure OpenAI Studio as a quota item named **Provisioned Managed Throughput Unit**.
 For global provisioned managed deployments, the new quota shows up in the Azure OpenAI Studio as a quota item named **Global Provisioned Managed Throughput Unit**.
-In the Studio Quota pane, expanding the quota item will show the deployments contributing to usage of each quota.
+In the Studio Quota pane, expanding the quota item shows the deployments contributing to usage of each quota.

 :::image type="content" source="../media/provisioned/ptu-quota-page.png" alt-text="Screenshot of quota UI for Azure OpenAI provisioned." lightbox="../media/provisioned/ptu-quota-page.png":::

 #### Obtaining PTU Quota

 PTU quota is available by default in many regions.
-If additional quota is required, customers can request additional quota via the Request Quota link to the right of the Provisioned Managed Throughput Unit or Global Provisioned Managed Throughput Unit quota items in Azure OpenAI Studio.
+If more quota is required, customers can request quota via the Request Quota link.
+This link can be found to the right of the Provisioned Managed Throughput Unit or Global Provisioned Managed Throughput Unit quota tabs in the Azure OpenAI Studio.
 The form allows the customer to request an increase in the specified PTU quota for a given region.
-The customer will receive an email at the included address once the request is approved, typically within two business days.
+The customer receives an email at the included address once the request is approved, typically within two business days.

 #### Per-Model PTU Minimums